 From Lincoln to Ford, the United States automotive industry has been greatly affected by the Presidents of the United States.
 Pardon the pun.
 However, cars have also had a profound impact on the presidents themselves.
 As the most powerful person in the country, the President of the United States needs a powerful set of wheels to get around.
 Each president of the 20th and 21st century possessed his own fleet of personal vehicles.

 Over the years, the United States Presidents have owned some very interesting automobiles.
 From a 20th century electric car, to a car that drove on water, presidential cars are among the most cool and quirky in our country’s extensive history.
-In this installment of The News Wheel, I will examine the presidential vehicles of 10 of our country’s most famous and infamous leaders.
+In this series, I will examine the presidential vehicles of 10 of our country’s most famous and infamous leaders.
 So let’s explore the personal cars of the Commander in Chief with “The West Wing Wheels.”

 Harry S. Truman: 33rd President of the United States (1945-1953)